dmkimura/mec2-projects/Capstone/data/README.md

 ## Dataset Background Information

 The *image.tar* and *annotation.tar* files were downloaded from the **Standford Dogs Dataset** located at [vision.stanford.edu/aditya86/ImageNetDogs/](http://vision.stanford.edu/aditya86/ImageNetDogs/).
-This dataset is relevant to my project because I am designing a model to track the moving of dogs.
-Although I will be using a pre-trained model for this problem, the pre-trained model was designed to classify among 80 different objects.
-These images will be used to train the model on the specific task of identifying and tracking dogs.

 The *image.tar* file contains 20,580 images of dogs across 120 different dog breeds.

 The *annotation.tar* file provides both the labeled breed of the dog as well as its bounding box.

+This dataset is relevant to my project because I am designing a model to track the movement of dogs.
+Although I will be using a pre-trained model for this problem, the pre-trained model was designed to detect 80 different classes of objects.
+By conducting transfer learning with this dataset, the model will learn the specific task of identifying and tracking dogs.

 ## Choosing a Dataset